• Skip to primary navigation

 A local man carries a bucket through the yellow streets of Izamal, Mexico.

-Have lunch at Kinich and sample some Maya cuisine
+Have Lunch at Restaurante Kinich Izamal and Sample Maya Cuisine

 Once you’ve had some time to digest, take a left out of the restaurant and continue down Calle 27 until you run into a giant pyramid!